All About Penguins: Non-fiction and science penguin activities for the primary classroom. Includes a free Emperor penguin life cycle mini-book.

 You can download and print this life cycle mini-book for FREE today by clicking the image below!

-All of the penguin activities for the primary classroom seen above and many more are available in All About Penguins Non-Fiction & Science (a 165 page unit).
+All about penguins for the primary classroom seen above and many more are available in All About Penguins Non-Fiction & Science (a 165 page unit).

 As mentioned above, these are a mix of non-fiction and fiction picture books that I have read myself and used to support our study of penguins.